Vonr/Ars-Unification/README.md

 Currently, the mod will take Crush and Cut type recipes and let the respective glyphs use them.
 I will **not** be adding multi-way recipe-stealing.

-Ars Nouveau's base recipes will always take priority over ones from other mods.
+Recipes made specifically for Ars Nouveau will always take priority over ones from other mods.

 Other mods' recipes can have their priorities configured in the common config file.
-Specific recipes can also be disabled from being taken by putting their ID in the config.
+Specific recipes can also be disabled from being taken by putting matching Regular Expressions in the config.
 You can obtain a recipe's ID using [EMI](https://modrinth.com/mod/emi).

 Supported mods: